TV Travel Shop: History

-However, by December 2003, Top Up TV were looking to buy slots for their new subscription platform, and acquired the slot and LCN occupied by TV Travel Shop.
-The channel went off air on 1 February 2004, and its stream was replaced in 30 March 2004 by a Top Up TV subscription stream.
+In July 2003, Goodman announced he had resigned from the business.
+In December, Top Up TV was looking to buy slots for their new subscription platform, and acquired the slot and LCN occupied by TV Travel Shop.
+The channel went off air on 1 February 2004, and its stream was replaced on 30 March 2004 by a Top Up TV subscription stream.